jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 - Because it defines it, and it is required, we need to override it here - even though we aren't using it.
 - Annoying but something we have to do.
 - It has been there since the dawn of time.
 Something we just need to do.
+- Ask them if they know what NS means?
+[Interface Builder](https://arstechnica.com/gadgets/2012/12/the-legacy-of-next-lives-on-in-os-x/2/).

 ```swift
 @available(iOS 2.0, *)